Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed the bug when `MakeInfantry` logic on BombClass resulted in `Neutral` side infantry.
 - Fixed railgun particles being drawn to wrong coordinate against buildings with non-default `TargetCoordOffset` or when force-firing on bridges.
 - Fixed building `TargetCoordOffset` not being taken into accord for several things like fire angle calculations and target lines.
+- Fix a glitch related to incorrect target setting for missiles.
 ## Fixes / interactions with other extensions

 - Fixed an issue introduced by Ares that caused `Grinding=true` building `ActiveAnim` to be incorrectly restored while `SpecialAnim` was playing and the building was sold, erased or destroyed.